dolph/cv/README.md

 As part of [IBM Quantum](https://www.ibm.com/quantum-computing/), I was responsible for the entire lifecycle of backend infrastructure running both production and research & development workloads.

+I led the deployment automation effort for all backend Linux systems, which was previously done manually from docs with handful of bash snippets to a variety of different hardware configurations, operating systems, and platforms.
+After I converted all available documentation to Ansible playbooks, which I tested in Vagrant & VirtualBox, I helped standardize hardware and operating system configuration by automating the provisioning process from baremetal.
+I later introduced Concourse CI to provide a continuous integration and continuous deployment platform, meeting business needs across multiple geographically-distributed private networks while delivering changes across all production devices multiple times per day without human intervention.

+* *Squad Lead*: As squad lead, I ran daily standups, weekly backlog grooming, biweekly retrospectives, and biweekly sprint planning for a team responsible for backend infrastructure and Quantum control systems software.
+I also worked to help other teams adopt agile practices.

+* *Security Owner*: As security owner for almost all baremetal Linux systems in IBM Quantum, I leveraged our continuous deployment capabilities to rapidly improve our security posture, mitigate and resolve vulnerabilities, and manage authorization for internal users.

 Core technology stack: [Ansible](https://www.ansible.com/), [Concourse CI](https://concourse-ci.org/), [CentOS 7](https://www.centos.org/), [Red Hat